Click on the photos to see the person’s details

 In 2007 Dave took on the role of site Quality Director for Catalent at their packaging facility in Corby.
 The role required good knowledge and control of supply chains and customer relationship management.

-Dave’s current role with Catalent is Quality Director, Global Regulatory Compliance.
+From this, Dave moved on to be Catalent’s Quality Director, Global Regulatory Compliance.
 A forward looking role with responsibility for monitoring and reacting to changes in regulations and requirements impacting Medicines, Food Supplements, Cosmetics and Medical Devices for markets globally.
-Dave also participates in the Catalent internal audit programme and provides compliance advice and support to their EU QP network, Quality teams and QMS development.
+Dave also participated in the Catalent internal audit programme and provided compliance advice and support to their EU QP network, Quality teams and QMS development.